swcarpentry/make-novice/setup.md

 #### Linux

-Make is a standard tool on Linux systems and should already be available.
+Make is a standard tool on most Linux systems and should already be available.
 Check if you already have Make installed by typing `make -v` into a terminal.
+In Debian linux, it is not a standard tool, and you should install from the terminal `sudo apt-get install make`.

 #### OSX